 What if Ozark is another Breaking Bad and I’ve dismissed it.
 What if someone else watches it first and steals the smug feeling away from me?
 I couldn’t live in a world like that so I pressed play and starting watching this Breaking Bad clone only to be met with a different beast altogether…and so concludes the longest introduction to a review in history.
 I just had to get that off my chest.

 There is no denying that if you look closely enough you will find some similarities between Ozark and Breaking Bad Then again you could say that wasps are just pissed off bees and dolphins and merely happy sharks but you would be wrong.
 Sure on the surface they both involve the Mexican Drug Cartel, they both portray a struggling marriage, they both involved a lot of cash but deep down they are totally different.
 I’m not spoiling anything by mentioning these things you can read it in the Netflix description and on the surface there are some similarities.
 These are purely superficial.

 This leads us onto the section of the review when I am going to talk about some of the characters in Ozark so if you don’t want to know anything deeper than what I have already said.
-I’m giving it 5 stars and stop reading now.
+I’m giving it 9 out of 10 and stop reading now.

 The main difference I can see between the two entities is as follows: In Breaking Bad we see Walt adopt a life of crime and finally becoming a criminal after he runs out of justifications but Marty Byrde has been a successful money launder for several years before we are even introduced to him or his family.
 He has chosen this path and only now after some horrific events and circumstances (some would argue were outside of his control) we see Marty struggle to keep his head above water.
 He has been living comfortably for several years.